Kazakhstan

 Kaszakhstan

-• Governance: Republic, unitary state
+• Governance: Presidential system, unitary state

 • Capital: Astana

-• Language: Kazakh (national) and Russian (official)
+• Language: Kazakh (state language), Russian (official language)

 • Location: Central Asia

-• Democracy index: Not free, 22/100
+• Democracy Index: Not Free 23/100

 NHC and Kazakhstan